-So they know exactly what to expect, I'll give buyers an overview of the whole deal.
+So they'll know exactly what they can expect, I will furnish buyers with a road map of the whole deal.

-Below are my nine steps to purchasing a home.
+Below are my nine steps to buying a home.

 Step 1 – Get ready to purchase a home